Andrew Cuomo sexual harassment allegations: Karen Hinton

 Also on March 6, Karen Hinton, a former press aide for Cuomo when he served as the US Secretary of Housing and Urban Development, said that in 2000, Cuomo had, while meeting with her in a California hotel room, hugged her in an "inappropriate" and "unethical" embrace.
 Hinton has more recently worked for Cuomo rival New York Mayor Bill de Blasio.

 Brittany Commisso

 On March 9, 2021, the Times Union of Albany reported an anonymous member of the governor's Executive Chamber staff had accused Cuomo of inappropriate touching.
 On March 11, the same newspaper reported she said Cuomo called her to his mansion, reached under her blouse, and fondled her.
 Cuomo denied the allegation.

 On April 7, 2021, an unnamed executive assistant to Cuomo alleged that she had been called to the governor's mansion in November 2020 to help Cuomo troubleshoot an issue with his phone.
 Cuomo allegedly groped her.
-After the aide told him his behavior would "get us in trouble[sic]," Cuomo then shut the door, said "I don't care", and groped one of her breasts.
-A month later she claimed that Cuomo told her to cover-up what had occurred.
-Her identity was revealed on August 8, 2021 as Brittany Commisso.
+After the aide told him his behavior would "get us in trouble", Cuomo then shut the door, said "I don't care", and groped one of her breasts.
+A month later she claimed that Cuomo told her to cover up what had occurred.
+Her identity was revealed on August 8, 2021, as Brittany Commisso.